What is Medically Necessary in Terms of Physician Medi-Cal Billing?

 | Clinical Standard | Must be the least restrictive and most cost-effective setting/treatment. | Must meet the federal EPSDT mandate, which often overrides state-level cost-containment restrictions. |

 Physicians may be audited, sued by Medi-Cal or third party administrators and even charged criminally under Penal Code section 550 and federal fraud statutes - if they consistently bill for important medical treatment that is simply not medically necessary for billing purposes.
-If you suspect that you are vulnerable to an audit or worse, contact the medical law firm of Daniel Horowitz at (925) 283-1863.
+The subtle legal arguments can sometimes be the difference between success or failure.
+I you suspect that you are vulnerable to an audit or worse, contact the medical law firm of Daniel Horowitz at (925) 283-1863.